Lemonous/tricks/gplay_to_spotify.md

 Paste your modified data into [this excellent website](http://www.playlist-converter.net/#/), and click "Convert to Spotify".
 Hopefully it should find most of the songs.
 Connect it to your spotify account to automatically make a new playlist.
 Remember to open the playlist in a new tab if you do it in the browser.

 The few songs that weren't found can now be added manually to the mostly complete playlist.
 Enjoy!

+Also: consider donating to the folks behind Playlist Converter.
+Without them, this would have been a helluva lot harder :) There's a Paypal button if you follow the link above!